 Tools to inject energy into the process, get people moving, and have fun.

-Before you kick off the workshop, as a leader, take some time to think about and define two key things:
+Before you kick off the workshop, Make sure you are familiar with the framework yourself, and take time to define 3 key things:

-1. Set parameters for what is an acceptable level of autonomy from your team 2.
-Define what it is that you want your team to align around
+1. Set parameters for what is an acceptable level of autonomy for your team

-If you are not the formal leader of the team, discuss these two topics with the relevant leader.
-This is an important pre-step because it establishes the frames for the workshop and decisions that may flow out of it.
+If you are not the formal leader of the team, discuss these parameters with the relevant leader.
+This is an important pre-step because it establishes the frames for the workshop and decisions that may flow from it.

 Invite your team to reflect on the past 3-6 months of the team's work.

-Building on the shared understanding of the model, ask them to think about moments when they felt:
+A. You will now build upon the model together.
+Ask them to think about moments when they felt:

 The purpose of this simple exercise is to demonstrate three key principles useful for creativity and idea generation: quantity is a condition for quality; building on the ideas of others; the ideas we come up with are usually all the same.
 The format is simple, with small groups standing and drawing apples.
 At the end of the exercise the whole group reflects and draws out learnings and reflections.